 Cash and cash equivalents for the purposes of the statement of cash flows consist of cash held in checking and money market accounts and certificates of deposit with maturities of less than 90 days and available for current operations.
 The Foundation maintains cash balances in financial institutions which are insured up to \$250,000.
-At June 30, 2014, the cash balance of \$42,396 was fully insured.
+At June 30, 2015, all cash balances held were fully insured.